ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 The `SignatureBlock.signatureValue` signs over the DER-encoded to-be-signed Evidence data `Evidence.tbs` and MUST be validated with the subject public key of the end entity X.509 certificate contained in the `SignerIdentifier.certificate`.

+Verifiers MUST ensure, prior to accepting the signature associated with an end-entity certificate, that:

+* the certificate contains the `KeyUsage` (KU) extension with the `digitalSignature` bit set; and,

+* the certificate contains the `Extended Key Usage` (EKU) extension that includes the `id-kp-attestationKey` usage.

-Verifiers MAY also use `Evidence.intermediateCertificates` to build a certification path to a trust anchor.
+Verifiers MAY also use `Evidence.intermediateCertificates` to build a certification path from the end-entity certificate to a trust anchor.

 Note that the structure `Evidence` MAY contain zero or more SignatureBlocks.
 A structure `Evidence` with zero SignatureBlocks is unsigned and unprotected; Verifiers MUST treat it as untrusted and MUST NOT rely on its claims.